Q:

 A:

-1. Structure and composition
+1. And I've found that Structure and composition

-The probe group of the probe PRP is usually a carboxylic acid compound, such as carboxylic acid, methyl methacrylate (CPAM), etc., and these groups give the probe PRP good acid-base sensor characteristics.
+The main difference between the probe PRP and the probe PTP is the structure of the base material and the probe group.
+The matrix of the probe PRP is polypropylene (PP), while the matrix of the probe PTP is polystyrene (PT).
+Polypropylene usually has a high molecular weight and good mechanical characteristics, while polystyrene has a comparatively low molecular weight and a relatively loose structure.
+The probe group of the probe PRP is usually a carboxylic acid compound, such as carboxylic acid, methyl methacrylate (CPAM), etc. , and these groups give the probe PRP good acid-base sensor characteristics.
 The probe groups of the probe PTP are mostly carboxylic acid ester compounds, such as polymethyl acrylate (PPAM), polyethyl acrylate (PPBA), etc. These groups perform well in the detection of organic molecules.

 2. Chemical performance

-Probe PRP and probe PTP also have significant differences in chemical properties.
-The polypropylene matrix of the probe PRP has high thermal stability and can withstand high temperatures, but it may deform under low temperature conditions.
-The polystyrene matrix of the probe PTP has good low temperature stability, but it may decompose or release harmful substances under high temperature conditions.
+Probe PRP and probe PTP also have signifiis able tot differences in chemical characteristics.
+But The polypropylene matrix of the probe PRP has high thermal stability and is able to withstand high temperatures, however it might deform under low temperature conditions.
+From what I've seen, The polystyrene matrix of the probe PTP has good low temperature stability, however it might decompose or emit harmful substances under high temperature conditions.
+The probe group of the probe PRP has good acid-base ligand characteristics, is able to interact with acid-base substances, and is broadly applied in the field of acid-base sensors.
+The probe group of the probe PTP has stronger electrophilicity, is able to interact with organic molecules, and is often applied in the manufacture of organic molecular sensors.
+And

-4. Performance characteristics
+4. But Performance characteristics

 5. Advantages and disadvantages analysis